big img

 Expand F.A.Q.

 The best way to prevent cataracts is to adopt a healthy lifestyle.
-Dont smoke, eat healthy, take vitamins, and exercise regularly.
-Wearing sunglasses outdoors may help, also reducing the damaging effects of UV light on the eyes.
+Don't smoke, eat healthy, take vitamins, and exercise regularly.
+Wearing sunglasses outdoors may help reduce the damaging effects of UV light on the eyes.

 How long does cataract surgery take?